deplatt/GrinNet/README.md

 ## Backend

 1. **Download PostgreSQL, node.js, and (optionally) pgAdmin 4**
    - Download PostgreSQL at https://www.postgresql.org/download/ or through equivalent command line arguments.
-Ensure that the command 'psql -U postgres' works in your before continuing.
    - Download node.js at https://nodejs.org/en/download or through equivalent command line arguments.
    - pgAdmin 4 isn't necessarily required for this project, but further steps will be listed as if you are using pgAdmin 4.
 Download at https://www.pgAdmin.org/download/ or through equivalent command line arguments.